 Wilde has proved to be one of the most successful head coaches in the storied history of Eureka men’s basketball, establishing the Red Devils as a steady presence in the St. Louis Intercollegiate Athletic Conference both on the court and in the classroom.

 Wilde has led the Red Devils to five SLIAC Tournament bids and five top-three finishes in the league standings, including runner-up efforts in 2011-12, 2012-13 and 2017-18 and a third-place showing in 2015-16.
 His 2016-17 Red Devils shattered the program’s single-season team scoring record with 90.5 points per game, while his 2017-18 team narrowly missed the single-season scoring record (90.1) on its way to returning to the SLIAC Tournament semifinals.
 The 2018-19 squad set a new single-season scoring record (92.9) en route to the NCAA Tournament.

-In all, Wilde has coached three SLIAC Players of the Year, 22 All-SLIAC selections, eigtht SLIAC All-Tournament Team selections, six SLIAC All-Defensive Team picks and 40 SLIAC Player of the Week choices.
+In all, Wilde has coached three SLIAC Players of the Year, 22 All-SLIAC selections, eight SLIAC All-Tournament Team selections, six SLIAC All-Defensive Team picks and 45 SLIAC Player of the Week choices.

 Wilde guided the Red Devils to 18 wins and an appearance in the SLIAC Tournament in 2017- 18.
 EC won non-conference games over Monmouth, Knox and Dominican (Ill.), won a school-record 13 SLIAC contests and closed the regular season with five consecutive victories.